gvwilson/sdxpy/src/reflect/index.md

-What we want for managing mock objects is a [%g context_manager "context manager" %] that replaces the real function with our mock at the start of a block of code and then puts the original back at the end.
+What we want for managing mock objects is a [%g context_manager "context manager" %] that replaces the real function with our mock at the start of a [%i "block" %][%/i%] of code and then puts the original back at the end.
 The protocol for this relies on two methods called `__enter__` and `__exit__`.
 If the class is called `C`,